 This prospectus relates to the possible resale by the selling stockholders upon expiration of a six-month lockup agreement running from the date of our initial public offering.
 We are filing the registration statement of which this prospectus forms a part pursuant to (i) the Agreement and Plan of Merger dated as of August 31, 2013 relating to the Shoom Acquisition, under which we agreed to provide certain registration rights with respect to sales by certain former shareholders of Shoom, Inc. of the shares of our common stock issued to them in the Shoom Acquisition; (ii) the Asset Purchase and Merger Agreement dated March 1, 2013 relating to the Lilien Acquisition, under which we agreed to provide certain registration rights with respect to sales by certain former members of Lilien Systems LLC of the shares of our common stock issued to them in the Lilien Acquisition, (iii) the Agreement and Plan of Merger dated December 20, 2013, as amended, relating to the AirPatrol Acquisition under which we agreed to provide certain registration rights with respect to sales by certain former securityholders of AirPatrol Corporation of the shares of our common stock issued to them in the AirPatrol Acquisition, and (iv) piggy-back registration rights granted to other selling stockholders.
-The selling stockholders, may, from time to time, offer and sell pursuant to this prospectus any or all of the shares that they hold or that may be acquired by them from the Company.
 The selling stockholders may sell some, all or none of their shares.
-We do not know how long the selling stockholders will hold the shares before selling them, and other than the above-mentioned acquisition agreements and six-month lockup agreements, we have no other agreements, arrangements or understandings with the selling stockholders regarding the sale of any of their shares.
+We do not know how long the selling stockholders will hold the shares before selling stockholders regarding the sale of any of their shares.